iExecBlockchainComputing/iexec-sms/README.md

 * If the application enclave is legit (measurable with its mrenclave with Scone), it will receive the secrets.
 * To sum up, if all checks are correct, the secret of Alice will cross the following environments: Alice-Host -> iExec-SMS -> Scone-CAS -> Bob-Scone-Application

-The iExec Secret Management Service is available as an OCI image on [dockerhub](https://hub.docker.com/r/iexechub/iexec-sms/tags).
+The iExec Secret Management Service is available as an OCI image on [Docker Hub](https://hub.docker.com/r/iexechub/iexec-sms/tags).

 The iExec SMS is an advanced service used to provide secrets for tasks running within enclaves.
 It can be started locally for development purpose.